 Students will have the freedom to express their learning and communication preferences.
 Teachers have the flexibility to adapt to their students’ individual styles and to the challenge of creatively meeting their needs.
 For example, some students are visual learners who need to see information to process it.
 Teachers can create graphics and show videos to help the student understand the material and then assign projects involving images to reinforce learning.

 Overall, students and teachers both benefit from one-on-one teaching.
-The most effective way to integrate this into your educational plan is through virtual school or remote tutoring because qualified online educators are not limited by their geography.
-Best practices for online teaching call for personalization that is not as easy to implement in traditional classrooms.
+The most effective way to integrate this into your educational plan is through virtual school or remote high-dosage tutoring because qualified online educators are not limited by their geography.
+Best practices for online and virtual instruction call for personalization that is not as easy to implement in traditional classrooms.
 Upgraded technology standards allow for easy implementation in your school.

-Proximity Learning’s Virtual School offers districts the flexibility of remote learning without having to create their own system and hire extraneous teachers.
-Our livestream teachers take initiative getting to know their students, personalizing assignments and utilizing small group work.
-Alternatively, our High-Dosage Tutoring, contracted through the school district, gives students the opportunity to catch up in an individual or small group setting via online live instruction.
+Proximity Learning’s Virtual School offers districts the flexibility of remote learning without having to create their own system and hire extraneous teachers or tutors.
+Our livestream teachers take initiative getting to know their students, personalizing assignments, and utilizing small group work.
+Alternatively, our Tutoring, contracted through the school district, gives students the opportunity to catch up in an individual or small group setting via online live instruction.

 Interested in online teaching jobs from home?
 Find more information on how you can make an impact on students around the county and apply for virtual teaching jobs here.